rohan-somkuwar/Doc-Compose-Project/README.md

-# doc-kube-project
+# Docker-kube Project

-create an image
+## Create an image

-"docker build . -t my-app"
+- Create Docker Image from Dockerfile by following command  `docker build . -t my-app`

-creating an container
+## Creating an container

-"docker run -d --name my-app-ctr -p 8000:800 my-app:latest" -d : deamon that run on background
+- Run a Docker Image with following command `docker run -d --name my-app-ctr -p 8000:8000 my-app:latest`

+ 1. `-d` : deamon that run on background
-  --name: give container name
+ 2. `--name`: give container name
-  -p : for port mapping
+ 3. `-p` : for port mapping

  and in laste give the image name and tage latest "my-app:latest"